Model-Predictive Control with NUP Priors: Application Examples

 In a next step, we transform this state space model into a curvilinear coordinate system as illustrated in Fig.~\ref{fig:race:curvilinear}.

-The first coordinate $s$ (of the curvilinear coordinate system) describes the progress along the center line of the race track, whereas the second coordinate $z$ describes the perpendicular deviation of the vehicle with respect to the center line at~$s$.
-The angle $\theta$ instances the angle between the vehicle's direction of travel and the tangent vector at~$s$.
-Consequently, the state vector is
+The first coordinate $s$ (of this curvilinear coordinate system) is the progress along the center line of the race track.
+The second coordinate $z$ is the perpendicular distance of the vehicle to the center line at~$s$.
+The (new) angle $\theta$ is the angle between the vehicle's direction of travel and the tangent vector at~$s$.
+Consequently, the (new) state vector is